Exevon/Note-web-page/README.md

 # Note-web-page
 Web page for taking your notes

-Wanted to make something interesting using JavaScript so i decided to make an app for taking notes.
-But i can't make a backend for now, so it's not an all but just a web page.
-Unfortunately everything disapears as soon as you reload the page.
+Wanted to make something interesting using JavaScript so i decided to make a web page for taking notes.
+All data i stored in local storage so everything disapears whet you clean you browser cache.

 ## Used technologies
 * HTML